ibm-cloud-docs/BlockStorage/ordering-through-cli.md

 ## Searching for available {{site.data.keyword.blockstorageshort}} offers

 The first component to look for when you place an order is a package.
-Packages are divided among the different top-level products that are available for ordering in the {{site.data.keyword.BluSoftlayer_full}}.
+Packages are divided among the different top-level products that are available for ordering in the {{site.data.keyword.cloud}}.
 Some example packages are CLOUD_SERVER for VSIs, BARE_METAL_SERVER for bare metal servers, and STORAGE_AS_A_SERVICE_STAAS for {{site.data.keyword.blockstorageshort}} and {{site.data.keyword.filestorage_short}}.

 Within a package, some items are subdivided into categories.
 Some packages have presets for your convenience and others require items to be specified individually.
 If a package's category is required, an item from that category must be chosen to order the package.
 Depending on the category, some items within the category can be mutually exclusive.